yodkwtf/my-cheatsheets/terminal-commands/readme.md

   rm -r directoryname
   ```

-  To remove a non empty directory without confirmation, use the `-rf` flag to force it.
+  To remove a non-empty directory without confirmation, use the `-rf` flag to force it.

   ```sh
   rm -rf directoryname